Back to Blog

 The Generalist WMS Problem

 By adopting a generalist WMS, you are forcing your highly-specialized pick-and-pack operations into a rigid, one-size-fits-all digital mold.
 Workers are required to click through five irrelevant screens just to register a bin transfer.
-Your unique multi-channel fulfillment process is broken down and crammed into the vendor's un-modifyable workflow.
+Your unique multi-channel fulfillment process is broken down and crammed into the vendor's unmodifiable workflow.

 Key Insight

 The Margin Killer: Every unnecessary click forced by a generic WMS UI translates to seconds lost per pick.
 Spread across millions of units, that is hundreds of thousands of dollars in wasted labor.
+Your WMS should accelerate your pickers, not slow them down.

 The Shift to Custom API-First WMS